-Our Curriculum for Year 2 for the First Half of Summer Term Context for Learning: Farm to Fork!
+Our Curriculum for Year 2 for the First Half of Summer Term

+Context for Learning: Farm to Fork!

-Curriculum Area Title of Unit of Work Brief Description of what is being taught English (where appropriate) Fiction Jack and the Beanstalk The children will also be completing their second 'Big Write' mission based on the story of Jack and the Beanstalk including instructions and letter writing to and from different characters.
+Curriculum Area Title of Unit of Work Brief Description of what is being taught (where appropriate) English Fiction Jack and the Beanstalk The children will also be completing their second 'Big Write' mission based on the story of Jack and the Beanstalk including instructions and letter writing to and from different characters.
 Leaf We will be completing work related to the book Leaf by Sandra Dieckmann, including writing questions, group poems, debating a point and persuasive writing.
-We will also be designing and writing an explanation for our own flying machines and writing a diary in role.
+We will also be designing and writing an explanation for our own flying machines and writing a narrative.
 Non-fiction The Big Book of Blooms They will create a fact file based around plants, and will create a recount of a visit to a local farm.
-Mathematics Measurement: length and height Choose and use appropriate standard units to estimate and measure length/height in any direction (m/cm); mass (kg/g); temperature (°C); capacity (litres/ml) to the nearest appropriate unit, using rulers, scales, thermometers and measuring vessels Compare and order lengths, mass, volume/capacity and record the results using >, < and = Position and Direction Use mathematical vocabulary to describe position, direction and movement including movement in a straight line and distinguishing between rotation as a turn and in terms of right angles for quarter, half and three-quarter turns (clockwise and anticlockwise).
-Order and arrange combinations of mathematical objects in patterns and sequences Science Plants Children will conduct a scientific investigation about growing plants.
+Oracy Building friendships through kindness To organise a discussion independent of an adult.
+To develop their opinions and begin to accept other opinions.
+Focus on interesting vocabulary and structuring these into different opinions.
+Mathematics Measurement: length and height mathematics Choose and use appropriate standard units to estimate and measure length/height in any direction (m/cm); mass (kg/g); temperature (°C); capacity (litres/ml) to the nearest appropriate unit, using rulers, scales, thermometers and measuring vessels Compare and order lengths, mass, volume/capacity and record the results using >, < and = Position and Direction Use mathematical vocabulary to describe position, direction and movement including movement in a straight line and distinguishing between rotation as a turn and in terms of right angles for quarter, half and three-quarter turns (clockwise and anti-clockwise).
+Order and arrange combinations of mathematical objects in patterns and sequences Science Plants Children will conduct a scientific investigation about growing cress plants.
 They will be able to observe and describe how seeds and bulbs grow into mature plants and identify and describe the structure of common plants.
 They will also find out and describe how plants need water, light and a suitable temperature to grow and stay healthy.
 Computing Coding Children will learn what is meant by coding and how to make a character move.
 They will learn to debug and explain why a set of instructions may not have worked.
-Art and Design Observational drawings Pastel Tile relief printing Children will look at the artwork of Georgia O'Keefe to do their own observational drawing.
+Art and Design Observational drawings Pastel Children will look at the artwork of Georgia O'Keefe to do their own observational drawing.
 They will create pastel pictures of detailed close-ups of flowers.
-Children will observe leaves and draw their own leaf pattern design.
-They will then use press printing to Music Charanga create a repeated pattern.
-Children will further their composition and performance skills through the Charanga unit: "I wanna play in a band"